 Portuguese Timed Text Style Guide

-*This document covers the language specific requirements for Portuguese.
-Please make sure to also review the General Requirements Section for comprehensive guidelines surrounding Timed Text deliveries to Netflix.
+This document covers the language specific requirements for Portuguese.
+Please make sure to also review the General Requirements section and related guidelines for comprehensive instructions surrounding timed text deliveries to Netflix.

 - Doutor/Doutora: Dr./Dra.

 - Século: séc.
 (Finais do séc.
 XX)

 - Universidade: Univ. (must be followed by the name of the university: da Califórnia.
 Never use alone).

 - Acronyms should be written without periods between letters: BBC, CIA, EUA, RU

 - Do not translate proper names (e.g. Peter, Suzanne), unless Netflix provides approved translations.

 - Nicknames should only be translated if they convey a specific meaning.